Cuomo to hospitals: Use the vaccine or lose it

-ALBANY, N.Y. — New York Governor Andrew Cuomo Monday provided an update on the latest data involving the state's on-going battle against the coronavirus.
+ALBANY, N.Y. — New York Governor Andrew Cuomo provided an update Monday on the latest data involving the state's ongoing battle against the coronavirus pandemic.

 Cuomo announced hospitals will have to "use it or lose it," in reference to the vaccine, and that public officials must be held accountable for their local public hospitals.
 Additionally, the state will be stepping in to expedite the federal nursing home vaccination program.